 Pitching Wedge Degree Loft

-First, we have the pitching wedge loft, the most common kind of wedge.
 A pitching wedge degree loft is between 46 and 50 degrees.
 Pitching wedges are primarily used when hitting a full swing into greens or when chipping.
 With the pitching wedge loft being lower than other wedges, they will typically travel further.

 Gap Wedge Degree Loft

-With the gap wedge, also called the approach wedge, you can achieve a more even spread of degrees between the pitching wedge and the sand wedge.
 The gap wedge degree loft is between 51 and 53 degrees.
+With the gap wedge, also called the approach wedge, approach wedge loft allows you to achieve a more even spread of degrees between the pitching wedge and the sand wedge.

 Sand Wedge Degree Loft

+The sand wedge degree loft is between 54 to 58 degrees.
 Sand wedges, as the name suggests, are great for hitting bunker shots.
-A sand wedge won’t go as far as a pitching wedge as they are more lofted.
-The sand wedge degree loft is between 54 to 58 degrees.
+A sand wedge won’t go as far as a pitching wedge as the sand wedge loft is more than the pitching wedge loft.

 Lob Wedge Degree Loft